 Since 1859 the “Great Minnesota Get-Together” has been one of the most popular tourist destinations in the state attracting more than 1.9 million guests annually.
 There’s something for every here.
 Foodies (anything and everything on a stick), art lovers, music fans, animal lovers, and more get together to experience the finest showcase of Minnesota’s agriculture, art, and industry.

-Minneapolis Greek Festival September 6-8th, 2019 St. Mary's Greek Orthodox Church
+Minneapolis Greek Festival - CANCELLED September 11-13, 2020 St. Mary's Greek Orthodox Church

 Bringing people together to experience Greek culture and faith while supporting philanthropy!